PBR Global Cup

-The PBR Global Cup is a bull riding team competition that was developed in 2017 by the Professional Bull Riders (PBR) organization, which intends to give the winning country the ability to say they have the best bull riders.
-Previously, there was a similar team event called the PBR World Cup that the PBR ran from 2007 to 2010, but this new event is not a continuation of the previous one.
-The PBR Global Cup consists of teams from five countries including Australia, Brazil, Canada, Mexico, and the United States.
+The PBR Global Cup was a bull riding team competition that was developed in 2017 by the Professional Bull Riders (PBR) organization and ran through 2022.
+It was intended to give the winning country the ability to say they had the best bull riders.
+Previously, there was a similar team event called the PBR World Cup that the PBR ran from 2007 to 2010, but this new event was not a continuation of the previous one.
+The PBR Global Cup consisted of teams from five countries including Australia, Brazil, Canada, Mexico, and the United States.

-A different country holds the team event each year as this is an annual event.
-The host country does retain a competitive advantage.
-The best riders in each team are matched against the best riders from other teams.
-The contest is a series that continues until one country holds all five pieces of the Global Cup, which includes the horn and the native soil of each nation.
-Only one country will claim the "Toughest Nation on Dirt."
+A different country held the team event each year as this was an annual event.
+The host country retained a competitive advantage.
+The best riders in each team were matched against the best riders from other teams.
+The contest was a series that continued until one country held all five pieces of the Global Cup, which included the horn and the native soil of each nation.
+Only one country could claim the "Toughest Nation on Dirt."

 Competition

 Competition description

-The PBR Global Cup is an annual event.
-Each team rides with a uniform that represents their respective country.
-The hosting country each year is granted an advantage.
+The PBR Global Cup was an annual event.
+Each team rode with a uniform that represented their respective country.
+The hosting country each year was granted an advantage.
 For the events in Edmonton and Sydney, that advantage was twice the number of competitors as the visiting teams.
-When the date for the first-ever edition of the event in the U.S. was announced PBR debuted a new format.
+When the date for the first-ever edition of the event in the U.S. was announced, the PBR debuted a new format.
 In place of an increased roster, Team USA would field two teams, Eagles and Wolves.
 Making modern sports history, the Wolves team was announced to be composed exclusively of Native American bull riders.

-At stake for the home team is their piece of the five-part Global Cup trophy which is a horn and their national soil.
-The home team must win the event to successfully keep their trophy piece and native soil.
-Otherwise, the visiting team who wins the event is awarded these items.
-The competition continues until one nation captures all five horns for the trophy−including the native soil−of each country.
-That country lays claim to the title, "The Toughest Nation on Dirt."
+At stake for the home team was their piece of the five-part Global Cup trophy which was a horn and their national soil.
+The home team had to win the event to successfully keep their trophy piece and native soil.
+Otherwise, the visiting team who won the event was awarded these items.
+The competition continued until one nation captured all five horns for the trophy−including the native soil−of each country.
+That country laid claim to the title, "The Toughest Nation on Dirt."

 Trophy and native soil

-The trophy is composed of five individual bull horns that represent each country.
-Taken as a whole, the trophy represents the collective spirit of this worldwide competition.
-Each country's bull horn piece of the trophy also includes a vessel that holds its native soil.
-At each event's opening ceremonies, is a presentation where all share in viewing the host's riders depositing their dirt into their trophy piece.
-Following the presentation, the battle for the horn piece commences.
-Each team protects their native soil as a matter of pride and honor for their country.
+The trophy was composed of five individual bull horns that represented each country.
+Taken as a whole, the trophy represented the collective spirit of this worldwide competition.
+Each country's bull horn piece of the trophy also included a vessel that held its native soil.
+At each event's opening ceremonies, was a presentation where all shared in viewing the host's riders depositing their dirt into their trophy piece.
+Following the presentation, the battle for the horn piece commenced.
+Each team protected their native soil as a matter of pride and honor for their country.